-- Following years of research and tutoring at UCD (National University, Ireland) in the 80s/90s I accepted a full-time senior lecturing role as part of the green field creation of what is now the Institute of Technology in Tallaght, just outside Dublin city.
+- Following years of research and tutoring at UCD (National University, Ireland) in the 80s/90s I accepted a full-time senior lecturing role as part of the green field creation of what later became the Institute of Technology in Tallaght, just outside Dublin city.

 - I subsequently expanded my academic role by taking on the responsibility for the technical infrastructure of the growing national academic network, as institutes around the country were being joined to the Internet.

 - These activities lasted for several wonderful years and in the late 90s I moved to the private sector by joining Telenor as a senior consultant in their R&D operations.

 - From Telenor I teamed up with a few colleagues to set up a company called MobileAware with backing from Intel.

 - At MobileAware I took charge of technical innovation, represented the company in the WAP Forum (now the OMA) for a year and then, seeing the light, convinced the company to join the W3C.

 - I represented MobileAware in the W3C for a decade from 2002.

 - I was a long-term member of the W3C Advisory Committee, the Mobile Web Initiative Steering Council, the Ubiquitous Web Applications Working Group and I chaired the Device Descriptions Working Group to completion and thereafter for a year as a group contact, and authored or co-authored for W3C.
 I was interviewed by W3C at the height of my participation.